peterkhe1999/CheatSheet/OSCP/README.md

 A **Windows library file** connecting to a **WebDAV** share

  1. The victim receives a `.Library-ms` file, perhaps via email.
-When they double-click the file, it will appear as a regular directory in Windows Explorer.
+When they double-click the file, it will appear as a regular directory in **Windows Explorer**.

- 2. In the WebDAV directory, we'll provide a `.lnk` shortcut file to execute a PowerShell reverse shell.
+ 2. In the WebDAV directory, provide a `.lnk` shortcut file to execute a PowerShell reverse shell.
 The user must double-click our `.lnk` payload file.

 ```bash
 pip3 install wsgidav